 Simply put, it's a matter of supply and demand.
 There are gobs of violin players in the world and a startling shortage of violists.
-For example, in ten years of teaching over a hundred violin students I've only worked with three viola students.
-You don't have to be a PhD to figure out the best way to get accepted into a music school or conservatory is to know how to play viola and read the alto clef.
+For example, in ten years of teaching over a hundred violin students, I've only worked with three viola students.
+You don't have to be a PhD to figure out the best way to get accepted into a music school or conservatory is to know how to play the viola and read the alto clef.

 "What's another name for viola auditions?"

-Picture this: There are 25 violin spaces and 5 viola spaces available in a first year music program.
+Picture this: There are 25 violin spaces and 5 viola spaces available in a first-year music program.
 300 violinists and 2 violists have applied.
 Do the math and you can pretty much guarantee those 2 violists will make it in without much fuss from admissions staff.

 "Violinists are a dime a dozen" turns into, "Invite two more viola playing friends and save up to 50% off your tuition!
 Call now!"
 The same speaks for scholarships available to violists only.
 They're rare, but they do exist.